2 Americans among the 153 killed in Halloween crowd surge in South Korea

-SEOUL, South Korea (AP) — Concerned relatives raced to hospitals in search of their loved ones Sunday as South Korea mourned the deaths of more than 150 people, mostly in their 20s and 30s, who got trapped and crushed after a huge Halloween party crowd surged into a narrow alley in a nightlife district in Seoul.
+SEOUL, South Korea (AP) — South Koreans mourned and searched for relatives lost in the “hell-like” chaos that killed more than 150 people, mostly young adults, when a huge Halloween party crowd surged into a narrow alley in a nightlife district in Seoul.

-Witnesses said the crowd surge Saturday night in the Itaewon area caused “a hell-like” chaos as people fell on each other “like dominoes.”
-Some people were bleeding from their noses and mouths while being given CPR, witnesses said, while others clad in Halloween costumes continued to sing and dance nearby, possibly without knowing the severity of the situation.
+It remained unclear what led the crowd to surge into the downhill alley in the Itaewon area on Saturday night, and authorities promised a thorough investigation.
+Witnesses said people fell on each other “like dominoes,” and some victims were bleeding from their noses and mouths while being given CPR.

+Kim Mi Sung, an official at a nonprofit organization that promotes tourism in Itaewon, said she performed CPR on 10 people who were unconscious, mostly women wearing witch outfits and other Halloween costumes.
+Nine of them were declared dead on the spot.

 “I still can’t believe what has happened.
 It was like a hell,” said Kim Mi Sung, an official at a nonprofit organization that promotes tourism in Itaewon.

-Kim said she performed CPR on 10 people who were unconscious and nine of them were declared dead on the spot.
-Kim said the 10 were mostly women wearing witch outfits and other Halloween costumes.
+As of Sunday evening, officials said 153 people were killed and 133 were injured.
+Nearly two-thirds of those killed — 97 — were women.
+More than 80% of the dead were in their 20s and 30s, and at least four were teenagers.

-The crowd surge is the country’s worst disaster in years.
-As of Sunday evening, officials put the death toll at 153 and the number of injured people at 133.
-The Ministry of the Interior and Safety said the death count could further rise as 37 of the injured people were in serious conditions.
+The Ministry of the Interior and Safety said the death count could further rise as 37 of the injured people were in serious condition.

-Ninety-seven of the dead were women and 56 were men.
-More than 80% of the dead are in their 20s and 30s, but at least four were teenagers.
+Witnesses said many people appeared not to realize the disaster that was unfolding steps away from them.
+Some clad in Halloween costumes continued to sing and dance nearby as others lay lifeless on the ground.

+Ken Fallas, a Costa Rican architect who went to Itaewon with expat friends, used his smartphone to film video showing unconscious people being carried out from the alley as others shouted for help.
+He said the loud music made things more chaotic.

 Authorities said thousands of people have called or visited a nearby city office, reporting missing relatives and asking officials to confirm whether they were among those injured or dead after the crush.